 Symptoms can be based on your teen's feelings or on the observations of someone else.
 For a diagnosis of major depression, the following symptoms must occur most of the day, nearly every day, during at least a two-week period, and be a change or worsening in the teen's usual attitude and behavior.

 Your teen must have at least one of the following:

 Your teen must also have four or more of the following:

 Other conditions that cause depression symptoms

 Treatments and drugs

-If your teen has severe depression or is in danger of hurting himself or herself, he or she may need a hospital stay or may need to participate in an outpatient treatment program until symptoms improve.
+If your teen has severe depression or is in danger of self-harm, he or she may need a hospital stay or may need to participate in an outpatient treatment program until symptoms improve.

 Here's a closer look at depression treatment options.